 Journey of Danny Granger

-Danny Granger was once a notable figure in the NBA, having a successful career as an All-Star player.
-However, as time went on, he began seeking more fulfillment outside the basketball court.
 After retiring from the NBA, Danny found solace and purpose in the teachings of Jehovah’s Witnesses.
 He dedicated his time to learning about the religion and eventually decided to get baptized as a Jehovah’s Witness.
-Through his commitment to his new faith, Danny has managed to build a strong spiritual foundation and seems content in his post-NBA life.
+Through his commitment to his new faith, Danny has built a solid spiritual foundation and seems content in his post-NBA life.

 Story of Darren Collison